Yuhanth/PyOllamaChat/README.md

 # PyOllamaChat
-Simple CLI chatbot in Python powered by locally hosted Ollama models.

-This project allows users to interact with locally hosted Large Language Models (LLMs) such as Qwen, Llama, Gemma, and DeepSeek through a conversational terminal interface while maintaining chat history throughout the session.
+A simple command-line chatbot built in Python that interacts with locally hosted Large Language Models (LLMs) through Ollama's REST API.

+Instead of using the Ollama Python package, this project communicates directly with the local Ollama server using the `requests` library, providing a hands-on example of REST API integration in Python.

+---

 ## Features

 * Interactive command-line chat interface
 * Support for any Ollama model installed on the system
-* Conversation memory within a session
+* Session-based conversation memory
+* Direct communication with Ollama via its REST API
 * Lightweight and beginner-friendly implementation
-* Runs completely locally using Ollama
+* Runs completely locally without external APIs

+---

 ## Requirements